 See the illustration of Ring Topology.

-Bus Topology Bus networks (not to be confused with the system bus of a computer) use a common backbone to connect all devices.
+Bus networks (not to be confused with the system bus of a computer) use a common backbone to connect all devices.
 A single cable, the backbone functions as a shared communication medium that devices attach or tap into with an interface connector.
-A device wanting to communicate with another device on the network sends a broadcast message onto the wire that all other devices see, but only the intended recipient actually accepts and processes the message.
+A device wanting to communicate with another device on the network sends a broadcast message onto the wire that all other devices see.
+Still, only the intended recipient accepts and processes the message.

 See the illustration of Bus Network Topology.

 - Easy to connect a computer or peripheral to a linear bus.

 - It requires less cable length than a star topology.